yuqiii-wang/KnowledgeNotes/network/message_queue/dpdk.md

 * UIO (User-space IO) TCP/UDP Process

+Linux has two separate spaces: user space and kernel space.
+For example, in Linux socket, tcp packets received from NIC first arrives at kernel space then copied to user space.
+Kernel bypass means no engagement of kernel operations but directly retrieving data from NIC to user space.

 Linux: NIC hardware interrupt -> DMA copying hardware TCP/UPD data to kernel space for kernel thread handling -> software interrupt -> kernel space process by TCP/UDP standard -> notify user to get the data -> copy to user space (retrievable by `recv`)

 DPDK: NIC hardware interrupt -> user space through UIO mapping directly accessing the hardware TCP/UPD data -> user space process by TCP/UDP standard -> user can now use the TCP/UDP data